sveredyuk/redis_record/README.md

 fields: title, :body, :author, type: String
 ```

-You could define the default value for field by `default` option.
+You could define the default value of field using `default` option.

 Field's type depent at value assign and parse when call: